amnonn122/Phishing-Campaign-Management/README.md

   - **ipGetter.js** – Retrieves the current server IP.
   - **AddMessagePage.js** – Page for creating phishing messages.
 When adding a message, you can dynamically insert the recipient's name and phishing URL.
 For example:
     `Hi {name}, we are offering an upgrade for your account.
 Click <a href='{phishing_url}{email}'>HERE</a> for more information.`
+    **Important Note for Adding Phishing Messages:**
+    To ensure that phishing emails sent through the system correctly track user clicks, **you must include the combination of `{phishing_url}{email}`** in the message link when adding a new phishing message template.

+    The `{phishing_url}` is dynamically generated and contains the necessary tracking link, while `{email}` corresponds to the recipient's email address.
+This combination is essential for the system to associate the click with the correct user and increment their phishing count.

+    Failing to use this exact combination may result in the phishing attempt not being recorded properly.

 ## Setup Instructions